-Drywall length and width generally works on the "four foot unit" system.
-So, widths and lengths will typically be a multiple of four feet.
+Drywall length and width generally works on the "four-foot unit" system.
+Widths and lengths will typically be a multiple of four feet.
 Code does not dictate drywall length and width; these are determined by the needs of the builder, architect, and client.
 Code does dictate some drywall thicknesses, though.

 |Length||Length ranges from 8' to 16'.|